py-man/interview-faq/README.md

 #distance:

- --> compute pair of adjacent words are only different by 1 character. e.g. dog -> dot -> cot -> cat <--
+ --> compute a pair of adjacent words are only different by 1 character. e.g. dog -> dot -> cot -> cat <--

   --Bash & Ruby example included